Stronger together: Birmingham research infrastructures get together to boost innovation

 Professor Lorraine Harper, Professor of Nephrology, Institute of Applied Health Research, University of Birmingham

-Staff profile for Professor Philip Newsome, Institute of Immunology and Immunotherapy.
+Staff profile for Professor Philip Newsome, Honorary Professor of Experimental Hepatology, University of Birmingham.

 Staff profile for Lucinda Billingham, Professor of Biostatistics and Director of Biostatistics, Cancer Research UK Clinical Trials Unit (CRCTU), University of Birmingham

-Staff profile for Professor Alex Richter, Director of the Clinical Immunology Service, Professor and Honorary Consultant in Clinical Immunology, College of Medicine and Health, University of Birmingham.
+Staff profile for Professor Alex Richter, Director of the Clinical Immunology Services, Professor and Honorary Consultant in Clinical Immunology, College of Medicine and Health, University of Birmingham.